 Al Graf – Republican Assemblyman Alfred Graf was successful in his campaign for a Fifth District Court judgeship in Islip.
 The Suffolk County lawmaker was first elected to the Assembly in 2010 and his district includes parts of his native Holbrook and Stony Brook.
 His Assembly district is narrowly divided between 24,179 active Democrats and 29,231 Republicans.

 Chad Lupinacci – Republican Assemblyman Chad Lupinacci defeated Democrat candidate Tracey Edwards and independent Michael Raspantini to become the supervisor of Huntington, a seat held by Frank Petrone for 24 years.
-Lupinacci will leave his seat of five years in the 10th District of the Assembly, which includes large portions of Suffolk County.
-With 31,281 active Democrats and 25,675 active Republicans registered in the district, his successor could easily come from either party.
+Lupinacci left his seat of five years in the 10th District of the Assembly, which includes large portions of Suffolk County.
+The district has a Democratic registration advantage.

-Pete Lopez – Former Republican Assemblyman Pete Lopez didn’t wasn’t elected to another office this month – but he did step aside to become the regional administrator for the United States Environmental Protection Agency's region 2 in October.
+Pete Lopez – Former Republican Assemblyman Pete Lopez wasn’t elected to another office last fall – but he did step aside to become the regional administrator for the United States Environmental Protection Agency's region 2 in October.
 The Environmental Protection Agency’s Scott Pruitt named Lopez to the post for Region 2, which includes New York, New Jersey, Puerto Rico and the U.S. Virgin Islands in September.
 Lopez’s seat in the 102nd Assembly District has since been vacant, and Republicans have the edge in active voters with 28,609, compared with 22,655 registered active Democrats.